Table of Contents

 The Palais Lascaris Museum

 The city of Nice is a goldmine for history buffs.
-From prehistoric settlements to Greek and Roman civilisations to being under French and Sardinian rule, Nice’s historical roots truly are one of a kind.
+From prehistoric settlements to Greek and Roman civilizations to being under French and Sardinian rule, Nice’s historical roots truly are one of a kind.
 Tributes to some of these monumental time periods can be found throughout Nice.
 The famous statue of the Greek God Apollo, the mosaic depictions of Homer’s Odyssey atop Castle Hill, and of course, the many municipal museums littered throughout the city.
 Despite its relatively small size, Nice is home to a collection of rather iconic museums and galleries.
 Such museums include the Matisse Museum, the Modern and Contemporary Art Museum, and of course the Palais Lascaris museum.

 Originally, the Palais Lascaris served as the home of the Vintimille-Lascaris family.
 Located amongst the quaint cobblestone streets of Nice’s Old Town, you couldn’t possibly miss it.
 This beautiful 17th century Baroque style palace stands at four stories tall, adorned with decorative elements throughout the first and second floors.
 Just about the entranceway, you’ll see the family’s coat of arms painted into the ceiling.
-Their family moto: “Nec me Fulgura” (The same thunderbolt shall not slay me) scrolled proudly in the middle for everyone to see.
+Their family motto: “Nec me Fulgura” (The same thunderbolt shall not slay me) scrolled proudly in the middle for everyone to see.

 It wasn’t until 1942 that the city of Nice actually bought the Lascaris Palace.
 After undergoing restoration, the Palace eventually opened to the public as a museum in 1970.
 It served as an insight into the life of noble families during the 16-1800’s.
 However, some 30 years later, the museums function changed.
 The historical musical instrument collections of Nice were transferred from the Musée Masséna to the Palais Lascaris with the project of transforming it into a music museum.